In September, we set a challenge to make and save an extra $2,020 by the end of the year as a way to beat the recession.

 This was an assortment of tasks from delivering flyers to some gardening.

-Check out my full post on how to make money with Airtasker for more information.
+Check out how to make money with Airtasker for more information.

 Bank Bonus – $30